cwang225/CG3GPMAC/README.md

 - Right click/Q while not selecting a unit to end the current turn and reset moves/actions
 - Click the "next" button when it's on screen to advance through the test dialogue
 - WASD to pan camera, scroll wheel to zoom camera
+- Click on eye in top left corner to bring up pause menu
 Notes:
-Have to not be selecting a unit to be able to pan/zoom camera
+Have to not be selecting a unit to be able to pan/zoom camera We currently have an unfixed bug in the web build that makes it so the player cannot end their turn.
+Apologies, on the top of debugging list.
-There may be some issues in how the player stats appear (HP and name); for the black cat model, just select attack and click the squares closest to where the model was.